NACE Logo NACE Center Logo

 With this goal in mind, an intern survey is a valuable tool.
 It allows the employer to get a sense of the quality of the intern’s experience during an internship.
 This includes identifying potential problems that could prevent conversion from occurring, such as providing poor supervision, assigning work that either does not challenge or goes well beyond the capabilities of the intern, not offering adequate professional development opportunities, and more.

-Following are several suggestions from members of the NACE Research Department for getting the most out of your organization’s intern surveys so you can properly assess your internship program from your interns’ perspective:
+Here are some recommendations for how to get the most out of your organization’s intern surveys to so that you can assess your program from your interns’ perspectives:

 • Explain the purpose of the survey—Include a sentence before the survey instructions that explains why you are conducting the survey.
 It could be something like, “We would like feedback on our internship program to help improve it for next year’s interns.”